Visiting the City of Sails soon? I’m so thrilled to help you plan your trip! I’m here to tell you all about where to stay in Auckland City!

 Things to do in Mt Eden

-- Go hiking and explore Mt Eden in one of the best areas for nature lovers
+- Go hiking and explore Mt Eden (map)

 - Catch a sunset and enjoy the best views from the top of Mt Eden

-- Enjoy a cup of tea in one of that many coffee shops in the area
+- Enjoy a cup of tea in one of the many coffee shops in the area

 - Admire the beautiful old architecture of the buildings in the central area